fluxninja/aperture/docs/content/get-started/playground/playground.md

   reply for each request.
 - Flux Meter is configured on `service3`.
 Flux Meter helps monitor service-level health signals such as latency, which are used in the Latency Gradient policy.
-- Concurrency Limiter and Rate Limiter are configured on `service1`.
-That is, when the `service3` is overloaded, load shedding happens on `service1`.
+- Concurrency Limiter and Rate Limiter are configured on `service1`. that's, when the `service3` is overloaded, load shedding happens on `service1`.

 Once all the resources are in the running state, simulated traffic will start